 Statement / bio / CV

-Many of my sculptures go through this process where common-object forms are abstracted and become idiosyncratic, thus creating a new sense of realism.
+Many of my sculptures go through this transformation process where common-object forms are abstracted and become idiosyncratic, thus creating a new sense of realism.

 Toshiaki Noda was born in Arita, Saga Prefecture, Japan—a region noted for its porcelain ceramics dating back to the 1600s.
 Toshiaki has deeply engaged in ceramic art and Japanese calligraphy since his childhood.
 Movement and expression is at the core of his practice.
 Growing up in this unique aesthetic and cultural context has greatly influenced Toshiaki’s studio practice.